NucleusEngineering/serverless/.journey/02-extend.neos.md

 ## Extending the code

 <!-- TODO change deps to tortuneai -->
 <!-- TODO extending code base (hitme wants params now) -->
 <!-- TODO new SA with perms for model:predict, tightening IAM -->

+## Summary

+You now know how to call Google APIs directly from your code and understand how to secure your services with least-privilege service accounts.

+<walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 ```bash
 cloudshell launch-tutorial .journey/03-operate.neos.md